-If you live in Portland, you know there’s plenty love about it and its surrounding areas.
-From the weird to the wonderful there’s so much to see and do so when it comes time to plan your family vacation, you may just decide you want to stay.
-Whether you are planning a staycation or bringing your loved ones to the area for a visit, area AirBnBs have a lot to offer in the way of upping the fun and fantasy of your Portland stay.
+From the weird to the wonderful Portland offers families so much to see and do without even having to leave the city.
+With COVID-19 keeping folks close to home, when it comes time to planing your family vacation, you may just decide you want to a staycation.
+Whether you are planning a staycation or bringing your loved ones to the area for a visit, area AirBnBs have a lot to offer in the way of upping the fun and fantasy of hang time in P-town.
 Imagine staying in Tree houses and Hobbit holes and then read on for our top Portland AirBnB picks.

 Hobbit Hole on Hawthorne—Portland